olivejs/olive/README.md

 ## Getting Started

-Install the Ginger CLI globally with:
+Install Olive globally with:

 ```
-npm install -g ginger-cli
+npm install -g olive
 ```

-Ginger allows you to create your own project from a seed:
+Olive allows you to create your own project from a seed:

 ```
-ginger new <seed> [project]
+olive new <seed> [project]
 ```

-For example, you can create a new Ginger project from the [angular seed][angularseed].
+For example, you can create a new Olive project from the [angular seed][angularseed].

 ```
 mkdir myapp && cd myapp
-ginger new angular
+olive new angular
 ```

 ## Contribution